Munduk in Bali – 11 Incredible Things To Do (2025)

 6. Ulun Danu Beratan Water Temple

-Known as one of Bali’s most picturesque spots is Ulun Danu Bratan Temple which sits proudly in the middle of the lake.
+Known as one of Bali’s most picturesque spots is Ulun Danu Bratan Temple, which sits proudly in the middle of the lake.

 Mountains dominate the background and the temple complex is beautifully landscaped with well-manicured gardens and beautiful bright flowers.